@lit-protocol/js-sdk

 }

-1. Add the error information to the LIT_ERROR object in packages/constants/src/lib/errors.ts
+2. Add your error definition to the LIT_ERROR object

 Dockerfile